averissimo/docker-influxdb-grafana/README.md

-## averissimo Fork!!
+## Fork from @averissimo

-> You probably don't wanna be here! see nicolargo/docker-influxdb-grafana
+> You probably don't wanna be here! see [nicolargo/docker-influxdb-grafana](https://github.com/nicolargo/docker-influxdb-grafana)

 Personal notes: